 Not all surf instructors teach stand-up paddling, but more and more are, like Blue Seas Surf School and Titus Kinimaka Hawaiian School of Surfing.

 Back Door Surf Co..
-Along with its sister store across the street–Hanalei Surf Shop–Back Door Surf Co. provides just about all the rentals necessary for a fun day at Hanalei Bay and houses the company's full inventory of stand-up paddleboards, available for single-day or longer rental periods.
-Ching Young Village, 5-5190 Kuhio Hwy., Hanalei, HI, 96714.
-808/826–1900. www.hanaleisurf.com.
+Along with its sister store across the street–Hanalei Surf Shop–Back Door Surf Co. provides just about all the rentals necessary for a fun day at Hanalei Bay, along with clothing and new boards.
+Ching Young Village, 5-5161 Kuhio Hwy., Hanalei, HI, 96714.
+808/826–9000. www.hanaleisurf.com.

 Hawaiian Surfing Adventures.
 This Hanalei location has a wide variety of stand-up boards and paddles for rent, with a few options depending on your schedule.
-A 2.5-hour rental is $30, 4.5 hours goes for $40, and $50 gets you a full day's use.
 Check in at the storefront and then head down to the beach, where your gear will be waiting.
-Lessons are also available on the scenic Hanalei River or in Hanalei Bay, and include one hour of instruction and two hours to practice with the board (lessons range from $55 to $75, depending on group size).
+Lessons are also available on the scenic Hanalei River or in Hanalei Bay, and include one hour of instruction and two hours to practice with the board.
 The company also offers surfboard rentals and surfing lessons.
 5134 Kuhio Hwy., Hanalei, HI, 96714.
 808/482–0749. www.hawaiiansurfingadventures.com.
 Paddleboard rental, $50; surfboards from $20; lessons from $65.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's